-We know it’s important to provide flowers that attract butterflies, but there’s another important element that is often overlooked.
-The baby nursery!
-Without a place to lay their eggs and nurture their young, we can’t have the mature butterflies we love, providing essential pollination for our gardens.
+We know it’s important to provide flowers that attract butterflies, but there’s another important element that is often overlooked: the baby nursery.
+Without the specific plant species needed, called larval host plants, butterflies have nowhere to lay their eggs.
+See what you can grow to support their survival.

 Before we jump in and look at the plants butterflies need to survive (larval host plants), it’s worth repeating a few basics.

 - Gardening organically is not just a trendy idea.
 It’s super smart.
-There is no point in putting out the buffet (flowering plants attractive to pollinators) if there’s poisons present.
+There is no point in putting out the buffet (flowering plants attractive to pollinators) if there are poisons present.

 - When in doubt, leave things alone.
 The life cycles (and co-dependency) of the natural world are complex and wonderful.
 Gardening becomes a deeply enjoyable activity when we decide to observe and learn rather than control and destroy.
 For example, you can’t have butterflies without first having caterpillars, and those caterpillars can’t survive if they don’t eat.
 And yes, that means some of your plants.
 The best option is to have a lot of the right plants with enough for everyone.